Workable/rabbit-queue/README.md

   rabbit.publish('queueName', { test: 'data' }, { correlationId: '1' })
     .then(() => console.log('message published'));

-  rabbit.publishWithDelay('queueName', { test: 'data' }, { correlationId: '1', expiration: '10000' })
+  // Please note that a queue will be created for each different expiration used:  prefix_delay_expiration. rabbit.publishWithDelay('queueName', { test: 'data' }, { correlationId: '1', expiration: '10000' })
     .then(() => console.log('message will be published'))